kjcoursera/Docker/Dockerize_matlab_script/README.md

 To run the functionSqaure matlab script, type the following command

-        docker run --rm -it -v /path/to/example_spm_load_img/for_testing:/execute matlab /execute/example
+        docker run --rm -it -v /path/to/functionSquare:/execute matlab /execute/functionSquare 4

 --rm  Automatically remove the container when it exits -v  Mounting a volume.
-Here we are mapping the local folder /path/to/example_spm_load_img/for_testing  to  "execute" folder in the docker image.
+Here we are mapping the local folder /path/to/functionSquare  to  "execute" folder in the docker image.
-After mapping the input folder, we call the function "example". "execute" folder can be called by any name.
-The mean image will be written in  the mapped folder.
+After mapping the input folder, we call the function "functionSquare" with an argument. "execute" folder can be called by any name.
+Depending on the script, the output will written in  the mapped folder.